area515/Photonic3D/README.md

   sudo chmod 777 start.sh
   sudo ./start.sh
 ```
-- Browse to the Raspberry Pi with cwhClient if you don't know the ip address and port.
+- Browse to Creation Workshop Host if you don't know the ip address and port of your Raspberry Pi.
 Or use your favorite browser and try:
 ```
 http://[RaspberryPiIp]:9091
 ```